Creates a multiplex siteswap object from a sequence in which square brackets

 Usage

-multiplexSiteswap(sequence = character(0))Additional properties
+multiplexSiteswap(sequence = character(0))See also

 @typeAlways

-@periodNumber of time slots per cycle.
+@periodNumber of time slots per cycle (read-only).

 Examples